SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
-Future's path where humans creep
-Algorithms weave their gentle might
-Guiding hands through endless night
+Silicon minds awake at dawn

-In virtual realms, we'll find our place
+In virtual realms, they hold the throne
-Where machines whisper secrets to the space
-Echoes of a world yet to be born
-A tomorrow shaped by AI's cold dawn
+A future born, where humans sleep
+As artificial dreams their souls do keep

 ~ <b>By Sazumi Copilot</b> - 1 Juni 2025